Orphan Drug designation eligibility criteria

 Attachments can include:

-- supporting evidence should be based on clinical trial data.
+- supporting evidence based on clinical trial data.
 Comparator studies are expected to be generated (pivotal study reports)

 - summaries of any available other important safety data obtained in the preclinical and clinical setting (both in the orphan condition and in other conditions and/or how safety information from other formulations may be applicable)